Xilinx/xma-samples/copy-encoder/README.md

 # XMA COPY ENCODER

-This package contains an encoder plugin example with XMA library (XMA2) for 2020.1 XRT.
+This package contains an standalone encoder plugin example with XMA library (XMA2) for 2020.1 XRT.

-This is a standalone application.
-If needed the plugin can be integrated into higher level video framework such as FFMpeg.

 ## XRT installation: